What is hyaluronic acid and hyaluronidase?

 An example of hyaluronidase use is to dissolve dermal filler placed around orbital (eye) region.
 The skin here is particularly thin, and overtreatment with dermal fillers is easily visible.
 Hyaluronidase is used to reduce any excess filler or lumps here, allowing for reinjection of the filler with proper placement or volume.

 Having hyaluronidase on hand during hyaluronic acid filler treatment may help to prevent adverse outcomes as a result of intra-arterial injection of fillers.
 Intra-arterial injection of dermal fillers can cause serious complications including death of the skin (causing scarring), and blindness.
 Hyaluronidase can be quickly injected into the area of occlusion to re-establish blood supply to help avoid complications.

 What are the possible side effects of hyaluronidase?

-Allergy is an uncommon side effect of use, and is more common in those allergic to bee-stings!
-The injection hyaluronidase can also cause bruising.
+Allergy, including anaphylaxis, is an uncommon side effect of hyaluronidase injections.
+It is more prevalent in those who are allergic to bee-stings!

 The most difficult aspect of using hyaluronidase is judging the amount required to dissolve a certain amount of filler.
-It is quite easy to over or under-dissolve hyaluronic acid fillers.
-Therefore, a second or third visit may be required to add more filler if over dissolved, or to retreat with hyaluronidase if under-dissolved.
+It is quite easy to over or under-dissolve.
+Therefore, a second or third visit may be required to add more filler if over dissolved or to retreat with more hyaluronidase if under-dissolved.